-**Reminder to check with Licensing to be sure a training will be accepted by them in meeting FCC Licensing Rule required training.
+**Reminder to check with Licensing, if there is any question, to be sure a training will be accepted by them in meeting FCC Licensing Rule required training.
+Currently training offered by MRTQ PDN and FCCAM are accepted by licensing.

-A. Orientation training.
-Except where another time period is indicated, all Staff Members must receive training in the following areas within the first ninety days of service:
+A. (NEW) Orientation training.
+Except when another time period is indicated, all Staff Members must receive training in the following areas within the first ninety days of service:

 1. Fire drill procedures, disaster procedures, and all other emergency procedures.
 This training must be completed within the first week of service.